NASA POWER

 Save meteorological data in GLM format and its metadata to file.

-Only works after a call to convert_to_glm()
+Only works after a call to convert_to_glm() and with hourly

 data.